-Children are at high risk of dog bites and contacting rabies.
+Children are at high risk of dog bites and contracting rabies.
 Forty percent of reported rabies cases worldwide are children under the age of fifteen.
-In our project areas the paediatric proportion is often even higher.
+In our project areas, the proportion of children dying is often even higher.
 Rabies most often persists in poor communities and rural regions of developing countries in Africa and Asia.
 If the risks are widely understood and appropriate dog bite treatment is well known – rabies is 100% preventable.
-The financial burden of human treatment is high, control via dog vaccination costs ten time less and protects whole communities.
-Mass canine vaccination will rid an area of rabies, but this takes time during which communities remain at risk – whilst we work to eliminate the disease, education helps us save lives.

 Experienced educators deliver the 'Rabies prevention' lesson directly to children in their classes, and assemblies.
-We teach children from age five up to sixteen – focussing particularly on primary schools.
-Schools range from the small and hard to get to, with enrolments as low as ten children in Goa's rural regions right up to huge urban centres of up to 10,000 children in some Blantyre schools.
-Our teams teach on average around 100-400 children in each hour long session, and aim to cover all children in the area working school-by-school.
+We teach children from age five up to sixteen - focusing particularly on primary schools.
+Schools range from the small and hard to get to, with enrolments as low as ten children in Goa's rural regions, right up to huge urban centres of up to 10,000 children in some Blantyre schools.

-The 'Rabies prevention' lesson teaches five key messages:
+The 'Rabies prevention' lesson teaches four key messages:

-For every school we visit - we record who, when, where and what we did to teach children and communities entered via Rabies App to give real time project management and mapped records of our reach.
-We complete community and schools studies to understand the barriers and behaviours that perpetuate human life loss to rabies, and measure how our interventions work to address these.
-A summary of our schools based knowledge, attitude and practice study assessing the quality of our methods and effect of our work in schools is available here.
-Our local team keep in touch with schools and communities to receive feedback, and give ongoing support.
+For every school we visit - we record who, when, where and what we did to teach children and communities via the WVS App.
+This allows for real-time project management and enables us to produce mapped records of our reach.
+We also complete research to understand the barriers and behaviours that perpetuate human life loss to rabies, and measure how our interventions work to address these.
+Our local team keep in touch with schools and communities to receive feedback and give ongoing support.